newnightcoder/100daysofcode/R1D41/CODE R1D41/LOG DAY 41.md

  - solve the ball-bricks collision problem NOW.
  - do 2 or 3 more LEVELS! their design will be FUN to make. find out how to make that happen now!!!
  - finish styling menu/welcome page + game over page
- - implement life-- + message (find out how/understand!!! it's urgent.)
+ - implement life-- + message (find out how/understand!!! it's urgent + i am so close!)
  - start thinking about the SOUNDS.
  - do not forget to ERASE + REWRITE EVERYTHING from scratch ASAP. it's a good thing to go forward but do not FORGET this fundamental exercize to get better at coding.